-If you wish to clean the enamel interior of the oven, you will need to remove the shelves before removing the 'Cook & Clean' panels .
-You do not have to remove the support brackets to remove the panels.
-Lift each panel upward and slide forward off the support brackets (Fig. 6.9).
+If you wish to clean the enamel interior of the oven, you will need to remove the shelves before removing the 'Cook & Clean' panels.
+To remove the side panels, simply lift the panel and slide forwards (Fig. 6.11).

 Once the panels have been removed, the oven enamel interior can be cleaned.